What is Small Business Saturday?

 If you’re a small business yourself, think about how you can provide your goods or services to other businesses.

-You can also consider giving tips and advice to newer businesses that have just started.
+You can also consider giving tips and advice to newer businesses that have just started (ie becoming a mentor).
 After all, it’s important for communities to help each other where possible.

-But Small Business Saturday doesn’t have to be all about shopping.
-Instead, consider using it as a networking opportunity.
-Speak to follow small business owners and make connections – you may be able to help each other out in the long run.
+And Small Business Saturday doesn’t have to be all about shopping.
+Consider using it as a networking opportunity.
+Speak to follow small business owners and make connections - you may be able to help each other out in the long run.

 As a private person

-Supporting Small Business Saturday as a private person (ie a consumer) is fairly straightforward.
+Supporting Small Business Saturday as a consumer is fairly straightforward.

 Additional steps you can take to support small businesses and Small Business Saturday include:

-- leaving positive reviews for small businesses (eg your favourite local restaurant or independent bookshop) – this can help grow the business and help it further establish itself
+leaving positive reviews for small businesses (eg your favourite local restaurant or independent bookshop) - this can help grow the business and help it to further establish itself

 Visit the Small Business Saturday website to find out more about Small Business Saturday in the UK.